-If you count all of the telecom operators in Nepal, there are altogether six such operators (telcos).
+If you count all of the telecom operators in Nepal, there are altogether six such operators (telcos) providing one or other telecommunication services.
 Not all of those telcos have nationwide coverage.
 Whereas all of them have the plan to expand coverage all over the country with a unified license.
 But how many are really needed for a small country like Nepal, we will talk about the number of telcos required for Nepal in this post.

 Minister Baskota: Will reduce the no of telecom operators in Nepal

 Merging and Acquisition is the only way that can reduce the no of telecom operators in Nepal.
+But the telcos merger and acquisition policy has been on hold from sometime.
 It seems like they will put the Merging and Acquisition Policy into effect soon.

-Please comment your views for how many telecom operators are needed for Nepal?
+Please comment on your views for the number of telcos needed for Nepal?

 - Redmi Note 11 Pro 4G is getting the HyperOS upgrade: Find other rollout plan

 - OnePlus 12 Pre-booking starts in Nepal: Find Specs and Price

 - Apple iOS 17.4 beta 4 launched with a vital battery feature

 - India finally allows Nepali visitors to get Indian SIM cards

 - Government to implement investigation report on Axiata deal